 - How long are you travelling (including travel days)?

 - What’s your budget?
 (It’s OK if you don’t have one and just find out the final cost)

 - What’s your travel style?
 (Budget, five stars, apartment) Are you luxury all the way, or happy to see your options?

 YOU MIGHT ALSO LIKE: A Guide to Finding the Right Accommodation.

 Here are a few more things to keep in mind when you start planning your next trip and before you start researching:

-On the other hand, it will ruin your holiday if you are planning on big days and quiet, early nights and you find yourself surrounded by bright lights and music to all hours.
+On the other hand, it will ruin your holiday if you plan big days of activities and sightseeing and quiet, early nights and you find yourself surrounded by bright lights and music to all hours.

 Don’t waste money on something you think you will enjoy.
-Trust me, if you don’t do it or enjoy it at home, odds are you won’t when you are away.
+Trust me; if you don’t enjoy it at home, you won’t when you are away.